-The mission of the Environmental Assessment Team is to assess Broward County 's surface waters to provide a technical basis for the development of policies that protect and maximize their designated uses and to facilitate public awareness, understanding, and appreciation for our unique, urban watershed.
+The mission of the Environmental Assessment Team is to assess Broward County 's surface waters and provide technical basis for the development of policies that protect and maximize their designated uses.
+In addition to facilitate public awareness, understanding, and appreciation for our unique, urban watershed.

 The Environmental Assessment Team is responsible for the science needs of the Water Resources Division with regard to the lakes, rivers, and canals of Broward County .
 This program assesses surface water quality based on data collected by the Environmental Monitoring Lab numerous ambient monitoring stations located throughout the county.
 A variety of surface water quality parameters are monitored including oxygen, nutrients, chlorophyll, bacteria and others.
 The results are compared with standards outlined in Broward County Code of Ordinances, Chapter 27, Article V. These types of analyses are used to identify trends and are the basis of surface water management policy.
 This program also coordinates technical comments relating to pollution loading in waterways and ecosystem restoration.
 Additionally, the surface water assessment program interacts with the public to provide information and answer questions about Broward County 's water resources.
 Our public outreach projects afford hands-on experience for children and adults to learn about our waterways.
 By making information available to the public and educating through outreach, we hope to promote responsible use and preservation of Broward County 's waters.